RohanNero/block3d-submodule/README.md

 #### `strict`

-Used only in token and nft rules, this behaves similarly to the strict field that lives directly inside the `block3dConfig` object.
-It is a `boolean` that when set to true, means every Contract inside the contract array is included when deciding if a user can view the page.
+Used only in token and nft rules, this behaves similarly to the `strict` field that lives directly inside the `block3dConfig` object.
+It is a `boolean` that when set to true, means every `Contract` inside the `contracts` array is included when deciding if a user can view the page.
 If set to false, a minimum of one contract must meet the rule criteria.
 Defaults to false.

-For example, a developer using token rule type with strict set to false, could have 3 separate Contract objects in the contract array all representing the same token but on different chains.
+For example, a developer using `token` rule type with `strict` set to false, could have 3 separate `Contract` objects in the `contracts` array all representing the same token but on different chains.
 This way users can still view your app as long as they hold the `minimumBal` on one of the chains.

 ### Examples